Major News & Events for 2013—A New Era For Miku ♥♥♥ (◕ω◕) kawaii

 The controversy in making your own dancing 3D vocaloid model

-There’s a lot of people that have been asking about how to design their very own vocaloid.
+There’s a lot of people who have been asking about how to design their very own vocaloid.
 So here is an article on this very topic.

 This article is not meant to be a history lesson.
-It is meant to simply say that the percieved home of the vocaloids has been Japan, but there has been a growing fan base all over the world, and it’s time the vocaloids left Japan and became world-wide stars–even if the Japanese fans will feel dissapointed at having to share these wonderful entertainers with the rest of us.
+It is meant to simply say that the perceived home of the Vocaloids has been Japan, but there has been a growing fan base all over the world, and it’s time the Vocaloids left Japan and became world-wide stars–even if the Japanese fans will feel disappointed at having to share these wonderful entertainers with the rest of us.

 The tabby Tama (cat), who is a super-station-master saves the companies train line: http://www.usatoday.com/news/offbeat/2008-05-26-tama-trainstation_N.htm